The Variance Spectrum

 The Spectrum

-To illustrate the idea I plotted a spectrum.
-The left side represents zero variance—the realm of manufacturing and Six Sigma, where the whole point is that every output is identical to the last.
+The idea can be plotted as a spectrum.
+The left side represents zero variance—the territory of manufacturing and Six Sigma, where the whole point is that every output is identical to the last.
 The right side is 100 percent variance, where R&D and innovation reign supreme, and each output differs fundamentally from what came before.

 The poles help explain it, but it's what you place in the middle that makes it powerful.
 Finance sits far left since so much of its output is “governed”—quite literally the government sets GAAP accounting standards and mandates specific tax forms.
 Sales lands somewhere in the middle: a pretty good mix of process and methodology plus the “art of the deal.”
 Marketing sits off to the right, just behind R&D.